 - Download the latest version of the VictronConnect app onto your Bluetooth compatible device (phone or laptop), and make sure that Bluetooth is enabled. - 2.
-Make sure the Cerbo-S GX is powered on and the Bluetooth LED is blinking. - 3.
-Open the VictronConnect app within 10 meters of the Cerbo-S GX and wait for nearby devices to be discovered. - 4.
-Once discovered, click or tap on the Cerbo-S GX. - On first connection you will be asked to enter a Bluetooth PIN code.The default PIN code is 000000. - 6.
+Make sure the Ekrano GX is powered on. - 3.
+Open the VictronConnect app within 10 meters of the Ekrano GX and wait for nearby devices to be discovered. - 4.
+Once discovered, click or tap on the Ekrano GX. - On first connection you will be asked to enter a Bluetooth PIN code.The unique PIN code is printed on a sticker on the topside of the Ekrano GX. - 6.
 For GX devices that use the default PIN code, you will then be asked to change this insecure default PIN code to a more secure unique code.
 Please set your unique code, and then put it in a safe place for passwords in case you forget.